-Once asleep, the only event that can wake the system up is an interrupt.
+When asleep, the only event that can wake the system up is an interrupt.
 The global interrupt enable of the CPU flag register does not need to be set.
-Any unmasked interrupt will wake the system up.
+Any unmasked interrupt wakes the system up.
 It is optional for the CPU to actually take the interrupt after the wakeup sequence.
-The wakeup sequence is synchronized to the 32-KHz clock for purposes of sequencing a startup delay, to allow the Flash memory module enough time to power up before the CPU asserts the first read access.
-Another reason for the delay is to allow the oscillator, Bandgap, and LVD/POR circuits time to settle before actually being used in the system.
-As shown in Figure 12, the wakeup sequence is as follows:
+The wakeup sequence is synchronized to the 32 kHz clock for purposes of sequencing a startup delay, to allow the Flash memory module enough time to power-up before the CPU asserts the first read access.
+Another reason for the delay is to allow the oscillator, Bandgap, and POR circuits time to settle before actually being used in the system.
+As shown in Figure 13 on page 36, the wakeup sequence is as follows:

-- 1. The wakeup interrupt occurs and is synchronized by the negative edge of the 32-KHz clock. - At the following positive edge of the 32-KHz clock, the system-wide PD signal is negated.
-The Flash memory module, internal oscillator, EFTB, and bandgap circuit are all powered up to a normal operating state. - At the following positive edge of the 32-KHz clock, the current values for the precision POR and LVD have settled and are sampled.
+- 1. The wakeup interrupt occurs and is synchronized by the negative edge of the 32 kHz clock. - 2.
+At the following positive edge of the 32 kHz clock, the system-wide PD signal is negated.
+The Flash memory module, internal oscillator, EFTB, and bandgap circuit are all powered up to a normal operating state. - 3.
+At the following positive edge of the 32 kHz clock, the current values for the precision POR have settled and are sampled.

-4. At the following negative edge of the 32-KHz clock (after about 15 μs nominal), the BRQ signal is negated by the sleep logic circuit.
+4. At the following negative edge of the 32 kHz clock (after about 15 μs nominal), the BRQ signal is negated by the sleep logic circuit.
 On the following CPUCLK, BRA is negated by the CPU and instruction execution resumes.
-Note that in Figure 12 fixed function blocks, such as Flash, internal oscillator, EFTB, and bandgap, have about 15 μs start up.
-The wakeup times (interrupt to CPU operational) will range from 75 μs to 105 μs.
+Note that in Figure 13 on page 36 fixed function blocks, such as Flash, internal oscillator, EFTB, and bandgap, have about 15 μs start up.
+The wakeup times (interrupt to CPU operational) ranges from 75 μs to 105 μs .